 The legal difference between an employee and an independent contractor has been blurred for some decades, leading to plenty of confusion and complaints from each of employers, contractors, and employees.
 The lack of clear guidelines has led to potential exposure for employers to litigation and prosecution.

 Join the ER Essentials Community.

-In late March, the Fair Work Amendment (Supporting Australia’s Jobs and Economic Recovery) Act 2021 (Amendment Act) passed both Houses of Federal Parliament, which amended the Fair Work Act 2009 to include reforms to workplace rights and obligations for casual employees.
-The legislation has received Royal Assent and is therefore now in operation, with some transitional arrangements.
+In March 2021, the Fair Work Amendment (Supporting Australia’s Jobs and Economic Recovery) Act 2021 (Amendment Act) passed both Houses of Federal Parliament, which amended the Fair Work Act 2009 to include reforms to workplace rights and obligations for casual employees.

 Join more than 6000 Professionals

 Get the latest HR/ER/IR Updates and news that could affect your business straight into your inbox.